oliverbarreto/ai-agent-driven-dev-workflow/methodology/ai-dev-11-prd-creation.md

 - Feature Idea 2: ...
 - Feature Idea N: ...

+### UI/UX Design Analysis
+This section should outline the UI/UX design requirements and specifications for the application.

+It should cover the following topics:

+1. Core Screens & UI Components
+  - Component Inventory
+  - Interaction Patterns and Core Flows
+  - Layout Structure
+2. Visual Language & Branding
+  - Overall Aesthetic
+  - Colors
+  - Typography
+  - General Layout Rules
+  - Icons
+  - Component Behavior & States
+3. UX Design Principles
+4. Accessibility Guidelines

 ### Potential challenges, risks and solutions
+This is a list of topics YOU MUST cover to identify any potential challenges or risks that could impact the project, along with proposed solutions or mitigations:

 - **Constraints:** List any known limitations and technical mandates or preferences - e.g., budget, timeline, specific technology mandates, required integrations, compliance needs.
 - **Initial Architectural Preferences (if any):** Capture any early thoughts or strong preferences regarding repository structure (e.g., monorepo, polyrepo) and overall service architecture (e.g., monolith, microservices, serverless components).
 This is not a final decision point but for initial awareness.